St. Charles Medical Malpractice Lawyer

 Injured patients can seek compensation for a number of losses they suffered due to the alleged malpractice, which are divided into two categories.
 The first are economic damages, which includes lost wages, past medical bills, and funds for future necessary medical treatment.
 Economic damages are more quantifiable than the second category, known as noneconomic damages.
 This category includes compensation for physical and mental pain and suffering, loss of earning capacity, and other related losses connected to the malpractice.

 Missouri is more doctor-friendly than other states when it comes to medical malpractice, and this is prominently shown through the state’s cap on noneconomic damages.
 Wrongful death and catastrophic injury damages are capped at $700,000, and all other cases are capped at $400,000.
-Whether the injuries are catastrophic or not is a question of fact, so talk to a lawyer to see if your cases will fit the criteria.
+Whether the injuries are catastrophic or not is a question of fact, so talk to a healthcare negligence lawyer to see if your cases will fit the criteria.

 Are There Time Limits on Filing Medical Malpractice Suits in St. Charles?

 All civil cases in Missouri have a time limit on filing a lawsuit, known as its statute of limitations.
 For medical malpractice cases, this time limit is two years after the injury occurs, or two years after the date of discovery.
 The latter allows patients the opportunity to extend the statute of limitations if they were unaware that potential medical malpractice has occurred.
 For example, if a patient undergoes a surgical procedure and the doctor leaves a foreign object in their body which causes an infection, the clock starts ticking when the patient discovers the surgeon’s error through future treatment.
 If you are unsure what day your statute of limitations clock started, seek the help of an attorney well-versed in Missouri medical malpractice law.

 Speak with a St. Charles Medical Malpractice Attorney Today